OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 ## Reading a Key-Pad {#arduino-kit-reading-a-keypad}

 In this experiment, we will be reading input from a keypad and treating it as a password, if the correct password is entered, an LED will light up.
 This will be useful in many scenarios, such as ATMs or building access systems.
-In addition, we will also learn how to use Arduino libraries which are not build-in.
+In addition, we will also learn how to use Arduino libraries which are not built-in.

 ### Keypad